-How much Exercise Does Your Adult Goldendoodle Need?
+How Much Exercise Does An Adult Goldendoodle Need?

-Your Adult Goldendoodle will not demand as much exercise and playtime as a puppy.
-Most adults can entertain themselves, playing with toys, or running around the backyard.
+Your adult Goldendoodle will not demand as much exercise and playtime as a puppy.
+Generally, a walk once every day or two is enough exercise for an adult Goldendoodle.
+They can usually entertain themselves, play with toys, or run around the backyard.

 Make sure to spice up his exercise program now and then with some variety.
 Even changing up the walking route can help keep your Goldendoodle from getting bored.

 Playing games such as fetch, hide-and-seek, Frisbee, and tug-of-war with your adult Goldendoodle are also a great way to give your dog a healthy workout while having a lot of fun at the same time.